ma8sa/Lane-Detector/README.md

 python car_detector.py
 ```
 This will create cluster images
 3. Then run Cluster_tracking.py to cluster and track lanes and poles, generate optical flow and save the result(tracklets) in npy format
+first run with flow creation == True
 ```
 python cluster_tracking.py
 ```